 Git Integration

-Connect PTC to your GitHub, GitLab, or Bitbucket repository so that PTC monitors for updates and delivers translations via merge requests.
-This integration method requires you to grant PTC read and write access to your repository and add your access token.
+Connect PTC to your GitHub, GitLab, or Bitbucket repository.
+PTC monitors your repository for changes and delivers completed translations back via merge request.

-To set this up, go to Settings → Branch Management and click Add Git integration.
-You’ll be prompted to choose your repository provider.
-All the project information and languages you already configured will be pre-filled.
+To set this up for your existing project, go to Settings → Branch Management and click Add Git integration.
+You’ll be prompted to add the URL of your repository and set up access.
+You’ll see the project information and languages you already configured pre-filled.

 For step-by-step instructions on connecting your repository, see the integration guides: